bonni208/Business_Ethics/Business_Ethics.md

 A company legally disposes of its manufacturing waste in a way that minimizes costs but leads to significant environmental damage over time.
 The company complies with current regulations but knows the disposal method harms local wildlife.
 What course of action would be most ethical to pursue?

-[[ ]] A. Justify the company's actions based on legal compliance and cost minimization.
+[[ ]] Justify the company's actions based on legal compliance and cost minimization.
-[[ ]] B. Propose an alternative disposal method that's environmentally friendly but increases operational costs.
+[[ ]] Propose an alternative disposal method that's environmentally friendly but increases operational costs.
-[[X]] C. Recommend the company lobby for stricter environmental regulations to level the playing field with competitors.
+[[X]] Recommend the company lobby for stricter environmental regulations to level the playing field with competitors.

 ***********************************************************************